 Taking off from Ivdel, the pilots reached the top of Chistop and overcame the Ural ridge in the clouds.
 After flying 40 kilometers, they descended to a height of 400 m and emerged from the clouds.
 Only thanks to such a clever route they managed to explore the western slope.

-A few years after the death of students a radar station was installed on Mt Chistop, which existed until 1983.
-Externally, the appearance of this military facility is not conditioned by anything, which gave an additional reason for many researchers to talk about the "cosmic" trail of the tragedy.
+20 years after the death of hikers a radar station was installed on Mt Chistop, which existed until the 90s.
+The situation of this military facility is not conditioned by anything, which gave an additional reason for many researchers to talk about the "cosmic" trail of the tragedy.

 Approximately on February 18-20 Spitsyn was recalled to Sverdlovsk, and the regional leadership, realizing the seriousness of the situation, ordered to strengthen the composition of the search groups.
 According to Georgiy Karpushin, a certain Shishmarev, Lieutenant-General of the Interior Ministry, оr a KGB officer (he means Major General Shishkarev Mihail Nikolaevich - ed. note), was heading the headquarters for the search for the Dyatlov group from Sverdlovsk.
 Everything had to be secret so we didn't even know his name ... "

 It should be noted that so far this name has never been mentioned in any evidence of the tragedy on the Mountain of the Dead.
-Therefore, we are inclined to believe that the above mentioned general was rather related to the department of "commissars". - this note is by the author of the article Alexander Arhipov
+Therefore, we are inclined to believe that the above mentioned general was rather related to the department of "commissars" - this note is by the author of the article Aleksander Arhipov.

 Meanwhile, 3 more crews from the 123nd detachment and 3 crews of the air defense squadron from Aramil flew to Ivdel.
 In addition, several helicopters were brought at the service of the searchers, which were previously based at the airport.
 "Now I come to the conclusion that these machines were intended to search for escaped convicts from the camps of Vizhay and Burmantovo," said the pilot.

-"On the Mi-4 helicopter, we with the commander of the helicopter Vladimir Pustobaev dropped several search groups: on the top of Mt Otorten, near Oika-Chakour and on the Tulmskiy stone.
-The groups consisted of workers of the Ivdellag, local hunters-mansi, tourists among the students, well-equipped and prepared."
+"On the Mi-4 helicopter, we with the commander of the helicopter Vladimir Pustobaev dropped several search groups: on the top of Mt Otorten, near Oyko-Chakur and on the Tulmskiy stone.
+The groups consisted of workers of the Ivdellag, local hunters-mansi, hikers among the students, well-equipped and prepared."